abmt-community/esp32_nodes/readme.rst

 http_led
 --------
-REST-Command esample.
-You can also set an LED on GPIO8.
+REST-Command example.
+Open "http://esp32.local/cmd.html".
+You can also set an LED on GPIO8 with the command "led" and the value "true".
 On some controllers GPIO8 is uses for flash and changing its value will cause a reset!!!